Dowell-Lab/Displacement_Analysis_Barone_2026/README.md

 # Disassociation Meta-Analysis

-This repository accumulates data processing scripts, intermediate results, and final results related to Barone et al. (2025).
-New sequencing data for this experiment can be found at the following GEO accession numbers:
+This repository accumulates data processing scripts, intermediate results, and final results in Barone et al. (2025).
+New sequencing data mentioned in this paper can be found at the following GEO accession numbers:

 | Description | Accession Numbers |
 |-------------|-------------------|